-The label is useful both while editing the messages on the Auto Messages tab, as well as when referencing the messages elsewhere in the application.
-For example you can see which Rule was applied to an appointment when you open the Appointment Editor here:
+The label is useful while editing the messages on the Auto Messages tab and when referencing the messages elsewhere in the application.
+For example, you can see which Rule was applied to an appointment when you open the Appointment Editor here:

 Messages can now be easily dragged and dropped from one “Rule” to another.

 The “Otherwise” Rule is now easily added and serves as a “catch-all” for appointments.
-For example, if you want to to send a specific message if it’s a haircut, a different message if it’s a coloring appointment, and if it’s neither of those to then send a “catch-all” message; you can easily click “Add Otherwise Rule” and then add that catch-all message to it.
+For example, if you want to send a specific message if it’s a haircut, a different message if it’s a coloring appointment, and if it’s neither of those, then send a “catch-all” message; you can easily click “Add Otherwise Rule” and then add that catch-all message to it.
 Like so:

 The Message Timeline on the right serves as a visual representation, showing when messages will be sent.
 The old Auto Messages Editor did not order the messages for you, so sometimes messages that were sent last would appear first in the list, leading to a lot of confusion.

 The “Auto Replies” feature in the Auto Messages section of Apptoto lets you set up actions to take place when the client replies (or forgets to reply).
 We’ve had this feature for quite a while, it was just not shown by default.

 Now you can easily add an Auto Reply / Action from the message sub-menu on the right.